Traverse City, Michigan

 The Traverse Area Library has a gift shop, movie nights, exercise classes, book discussions, knitting groups and amazing views from its many windows.
 Some people say it is the best library that they have ever visited.

-Traverse City has a typical northern Michigan's weather, with winter temperatures dipping into the teens and summer temperatures reaching into the mid-70s.
+Winter temperatures dip into the teens and summer temperatures reaching into the 70s and 80s.
 Lake-effect snow is common, and it can fall as late as May or as early as September.
 On average, the area receives 80 inches of the white stuff and 30 inches of rain each year.
 Fall lingers and is simply jaw-dropping, with tourists coming to revel in the bounty of colors.

 Traverse City, of course, has its drawbacks, too.
 Tourists flock to town during the summer, and traffic can be a particular headache during this time of the year.
 Restaurant and retail prices increase during summer, too.
 The city can feel isolated during the winter.